-Bumpoligraftrust (Printing and Paper Trust)
+Bumpoligraftrust (Paper and Printing Trust)

 Sources & Citations

-Veinov, K. A.; Nauchno-tekhnicheskoe obshchestvo bumazhnoi i derevoobrabatyvaiushch promyshlennosti.
+Veinov, K. A.; & Nauchno-tekhnicheskoe obshchestvo bumazhnoi i derevoobrabatyvaiushch promyshlennosti.
 (1958).
 Bumazhnaia promyshlennostʹ SSSR, 1917-1957.
-Moskva: Goslesbumizdat.
-(P. 67)
+Moskva: Goslesbumizdat. (p.
+67)